roboticcam/demo_links/README.md

 * [Natural Language to SQL Translation](http://ridll.com/nlp2sql/)

 ### [2.
 List of Funded Contractural Research Projects](https://profiles.uts.edu.au/YiDa.Xu/grants) ###
 This is my official UTS website which shows all the projects that I am the first Chief Investigator since 2015.
 The funded project names are extracted from the UTS Grants database.
+Include, *Transport for NSW, Sydney Trains, NSW Department of Finance, Services and Innovation, CSIRO, Ausgrid, CCH Australia, DSTG, Office of Naval Research, NSW Department of Primary Industry,Food Agility CRC*.
 In addition, two Australian companies requested not to list the project name due to commercial confidence.

 ### [3.
 Leadership in 900K Newcrest Mining project](https://cdn.csu.edu.au/__data/assets/pdf_file/0005/2930594/AR08.pdf) ###
 This is link to the Charles Sturt University's annual 2008 report, it contains the following paragraph: